 Breakdown cover can give you peace of mind no matter your circumstances, but you should seriously consider a policy if:

-You drive an old or unreliable car
+You drive an older or unreliable car, possibly a classic car

 You drive a lot of miles

 You drive regularly late at night when it is harder to get help

 Here is more information on what breakdown cover you need, including how to find the best policy.